 Student Health and Counseling CentersAt USC every effort is made to help students achieve and maintain good physical, mental and social health.
 The University Park Health Center (UPHC) offers direct medical care and psychological counseling, as well as prevention programs to assist students in assuming responsibility for their personal well-being.
 For more information, contact the center at (213) 740-8742 (UPHC) or consult the center's Web site (www.usc.edu/uphc).

 University Park Health Center Medical Services is located at 849 West 34th Street.
 During the fall and spring semesters, the center is open Monday, Tuesday and Thursday from 8:30 a.m. to 7 p.m.; Wednesday from 9:30 a.m. to 7 p.m.; Friday from 9:30 a.m. to 5 p.m.; and Saturday 9 a.m. to 1 p.m.
 In addition to Sundays and holidays, the health center is closed on Saturdays and evenings (5 p.m. to 7 p.m.) during holiday weeks and university recess periods.
+Please note that hours of operation are subject to change.
+All changes will be posted one week in advance.
+You may also call (213) 740-8742 (UPHC) for current hours.

 Eligibility for ServicesAll students taking six or more units during fall or spring semester pay the student health fee and are eligible for services.
 Students with less than six units and spouses of students may choose to pay the fee and receive services.
-Students enrolled in the supplemental health insurance plan are required to pay the student health fee.
+Students enrolled in the USC student health insurance plan are required to pay the student health fee.
 Most services are available at no additional charge.
 Moderate fees are charged for selected services such as laboratory tests, prescriptions, orthopedic appliances, copies of X-rays and medical records.
 Students may use the services of the University Park Health Center throughout the semester, as well as during breaks between academic sessions, as long as they are continuing students and are registered for the following semester.

 During the summer months, students may use the services of the University Park Health Center if they are continuing students and pay the summer fee.